John Saul (prostitute): The Sins of the Cities of the Plain

 The alleged memoirs of Saul were published in an anonymously authored and clandestinely published 1881 erotic book The Sins of the Cities of the Plain or Recollections of a Mary-Ann, With Short Essays on Sodomy and Tribadism.
 It is more likely to be an early form of the non-fiction novel, although Saul may have contributed.
 In the words of one scholar: "Although some of the details of Sins...are exaggerated for effect, it is based upon fact."
 It has been suggested that Simeon Solomon, who knew the publisher William Lazenby, was involved.
 Another author who has been suggested is James Campbell Reddie, who had been convicted of public indecency in 1873 and disgraced.
 This is less likely as Reddie died several years before the book's publication, and was ill with poor eyesight prior to that.

 Saul's character is described as possessing "a fresh looking beardless face, with almost feminine features, auburn hair and sparkling blue eyes…and endowed by a very extraordinary development of the male appendage".
-Asked by a prospective customer to provide this name, his character replies: "Saul, Jack Saul, Sir, of Lisle Street, Leicester Square, and ready for a lark with a free gentleman at any time."
+Asked by a prospective customer to provide his name, this character replies: "Saul, Jack Saul, Sir, of Lisle Street, Leicester Square, and ready for a lark with a free gentleman at any time."

 In the book Saul is picked up on the street by a 'Mr Chambon' who, charmed by his looks and story, pays him five pounds a week to write his memoirs.
 Chambon lives "in the Cornwall Mansions close to Baker Street Station".
 William Simpson Potter, who was a friend of William Lazenby the publisher, did live at Cornwall Residences, a now-demolished block of nondescript Victorian flats near the Station, from about 1877 until his death in 1889.
 Potter was the 'compiler' of another anonymous piece of the erotica A Letter from the East (1877) as well as Letters from India during HRH the Prince of Wales' Visit in 1875/6 (1876).
 Mr Chambon could be based on Potter, who was also a friend of Henry Spencer Ashbee, and it is possible Potter may have been the connection to the real Saul.

 Saul's cross-dressing persona 'Evelina' appears in the 1883 sequel Letters from Laura and Eveline, Giving an Account of Their Mock-Marriage, Wedding Trip, etc. Published as an Appendix to Sins of the Cities.